ns-ctru/closed/readme.md

 ### Variables

 Each of the above files contains the following fields.
+The dummy steps are based on those identified by [Emma Knowles](mailto:e.l.knowles@sheffield.ac.uk) and are documented in [this spreadsheet](https://docs.google.com/spreadsheets/d/1PdltnlwgEHNCHH_2xA4hGiiWkNkLZdxE7Ds4pmISe-Y/edit#gid=0).
+The fields `lsoa` and `binary_diff` only occur in the LSOA datasets, and the later is only explicitly recorded in the Stata version of these files.

 | Field           | Description       | Values              |
 |-----------------|-------------------|---------------------|